pastchum/ip/docs/README.md

 Add a deadline task to let Miki remind you that you have a deadline to complete.
 Dawg won't let you down.

-Format: `deadline {description} /by {deadline date} /tags {tags}`
+Format: `deadline {DESCRIPTION} /by {DEADLINE DATE} /tags {TAG}`

 Example: `deadline Finish my homework /by 25-03-2025 18:00 /tags school`

-Adds a deadline task with the given description and deadline, as well as any additional tags provided.
+Adds a deadline task with the given description and deadline, as well as any additional tags provided (with /tag {TAG}).
+You can put as many tags as you like.

 ![MIKI deadline](images/deadline.png)